Maximilian I of Mexico: Early life

 The highly restrictive environment of the Austrian court was not enough to repress Maximilian's natural openness.
 He was joyful, highly charismatic, and able to captivate those around him with ease.
 Although he was a charming boy, he was also undisciplined.
 He mocked his teachers and was often the instigator of pranks – including even his uncle, the emperor, among his victims.
-Nonetheless, Maximilian was popular.
-His attempts to outshine his older brother and his ability to charm opened a rift between him and the aloof and self-contained Franz Joseph that would widen as years passed, and their close relationship in childhood would be all but forgotten.
+His attempts to outshine his older brother and his ability to charm opened a rift between himself and the aloof and self-contained Franz Joseph that widened as years passed, and their close relationship in childhood would be all but forgotten.

-During revolutionary unrest in Europe in 1848, Emperor Ferdinand abdicated in favor of Maximilian's brother.
+During revolutionary unrest in Europe in 1848, Emperor Ferdinand abdicated in favor of Maximilian's older brother Franz Joseph.
 Maximilian accompanied his brother on campaigns to put down rebellions throughout the empire.
 Only in 1849 would the revolution be stamped out in Austria, with hundreds of rebels executed and thousands imprisoned.
 Maximilian was horrified at what he regarded as senseless brutality and openly complained about it.
-He would later remark, "We call our age the Age of Enlightenment, but there are cities in Europe where, in the future, men will look back in horror and amazement at the injustice of tribunals, which in a spirit of vengeance condemned to death those whose only crime lay in wanting something different to the arbitrary rule of governments which placed themselves above the law".
+He would later remark, "We call our age the Age of Enlightenment, but there are cities in Europe where, in the future, men will look back in horror and amazement at the injustice of tribunals, which in a spirit of vengeance condemned to death those whose only crime lay in wanting something different to the arbitrary rule of governments which placed themselves above the law."

-At a court ball in Vienna, Maximilian had fallen in love with a young Moldavian noblewoman, Viktoria Keshko (1835–1856), paternal aunt of the future Queen of Serbia.
-But the match was impossible for Maximilian since her family was Orthodox and did not belong to the reigning or former reigning ones.
-When their romance was discovered, her father Ioan Keshko (1809–1863), who served as Russian Marshal of Nobility in Bessarabia, quickly sent her back home and forcibly married her off to her longtime admirer, local rich nobleman of Greek descent, Alexander Dimitrievich Inglezi (1826–1903), son of Dimitri Spiridonovich Inglezi (1771–1846).
+At a court ball in Vienna, Maximilian met and fell in love with Viktoria Keșco (1835–1856), a young Moldovan noblewoman who sang beautifully, paternal aunt of the future Queen of Serbia.
+But the match was impossible for Archduke Maximilian as her family belonged to an Orthodox Church, and, although the House of Keșco belonged to an ancient nobility descended from the Rurikids, they did not belong to the list of families of reigning or former reigning monarchs.
+When their romance was discovered, her father Ioan Keșco (1809–1863), who served as Russian Marshal of Nobility in Bessarabia, quickly sent her back home and forcibly married her off to her longtime admirer, a rich nobleman of Greek descent, Alexander Dimitrievich Inglezi (1826–1903), son of Dimitri Spiridonovich Inglezi (1771–1846).
+Soon, out of sorrow, she deliberately caught a cold and died in April 1856, less than a year after her wedding day.